 As a result, I was constantly searching for their validation and approval – their love – that would let me feel, even momentarily, good enough.
 I was always putting more and more pressure on myself to do well, to be perfect, to make up for the deficiencies I couldn’t deal with and others couldn’t know about.”

 As we can see from this sister’s example, the constant need to be someone she is not, to completely reject herself and to seek people’s approval is another manifestation of how the addiction is destroying and eating away at her very core, at that person she truly is deep down inside.

-The feelings of numbness, emptiness and toxic shame, that overtake you when you engage in your unwanted sexual behaviours are debilitating because it is more than just indulging in your behaviours unlawfully.
+The feelings of numbness, emptiness and toxic shame, that overtake you when you engage in your unwanted sexual behaviors are debilitating because it is more than just indulging in your behaviors unlawfully.
 Each and every episode of sexually acting out you begin losing your identity, your faith, your personality, and your sanity, and so much more.